Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Discussion

 It should be noted that the parameters in the treatment allocation model were not discussed in the present investigation since the treatment allocation model factorizes the likelihood function and it can be ignored.
 However, it is straightforward to incorporate the treatment allocation model by considering the complete likelihood function instead of the partial likelihood function.

+There are several ways of improving the treatment model without changing the partial likelihood of the joint model.
+This includes adding earlier longitudinal measurements or treatment indicators, covariates, and even the possibility of cessation of the treatment.
+In this case, the cessation of the treatment can only depend on the past longitudinal observations or treatment indicators.
+As long as the treatment probability does not depend on the random variable of the joint model, the partial likelihood is as determined in Section \ref{sec:method}.
+Note that if cessation is added to the treatment model, while the longitudinal and time-to-event model stay the same, cessation of the treatment will have the same result at that time as if the treatment was never started.
+For treatment to have effect even if it is stopped the longitudinal model will need to be adjusted.

-Though a Bayesian framework is adopted, other estimation methods such as the expectation maximization (EM) algorithm and its variations, for instance Monte Carlo EM (\citealp{Wei1990}) and PX-EM (\citealp{Liu1998}), would also be possible.
-Furthermore, the proposed joint model is flexible in the way that the modeling of the longitudinal profile and survival outcome together with the modeling of the longitudinal profile variability can include additional covariates to reflect the domain-specific knowledge of the phenomenon that one tries to investigate.
+Though a Bayesian framework is adopted, other estimation methods such as the expectation maximization (EM) algorithm and its variations, for instance Monte Carlo EM~\cite{Wei1990} and PX-EM~\cite{Liu1998}, would also be possible.
+Furthermore, the proposed joint model is flexible in the way that the modeling of the longitudinal profile and event outcome together with the modeling of the longitudinal profile variability can include additional covariates to reflect the domain-specific knowledge of the phenomenon that one tries to investigate.
 For instance, in the Framingham Heart Study or other studies of CVD, intervenable risk factors such as smoking behavior of the individual and its effect on both the blood pressure profile and the risk of developing CVD may be of interests to the investigators.
 Then inclusion of this additional time-dependent covariate similar to the time-dependent treatment in the current joint model may be introduced.

-Finally, in the current joint model the association between the longitudinal profile and the survival outcome is linked directly via the time-dependent conditional mean and variance of the longitudinal profile.
-However, one may wish to adopt the shared latent variable joint model framework, which uses the latent variables $\bm{\theta}$ themselves in the survival model.
+Finally, in the current joint model the association between the longitudinal profile and the event outcome is linked directly via the time-dependent conditional mean and variance of the longitudinal profile.
+However, one may wish to adopt the shared latent variable joint model framework, which uses the latent variables $\bm{\theta}$ themselves in the time-to-event model.
 This may be of interests for future studies as well.